Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_integrate_cli_api.md

 weight: 30
 ---

-This topic explains how to use the Amplify Central API / CLI to create, manage and promote your products to the Marketplace for consumption.
+Create, manage and promote your products to the Marketplace for consumption using the Amplify Central API / CLI.

 ## Before you start